aknackiron/map-tracks/README.md

 * get max and min temperatures for segments over a period of time for the locations in the segments (maybe only start and stop location is enough)
 * get max and min altitudes for segments over a period of time
+* hash track names before storing them to db to mask the actual track names

 ### Done Features ###